-To improve biodiversity and water quality at a catchment scale, it's necessary to involve as many landowners as possible.
-As part of the Mountains to Sea (M2S) project, Farm Environment Plans (FEP) were used to initiate on-farm actions that would improve environmental outcomes in the Pūkorokoro Miranda catchment, but it became clear that to get owners of smaller blocks engaged, other approaches were needed.
-Many of the smaller blocks occupy the steep upper catchment at the headwaters of streams, which can be susceptible to erosion and a source of sediment.
+To improve biodiversity and water quality at a catchment scale, it is necessary to involve as many landowners as possible.
+As part of the Mountains to Sea (M2S) project, Farm Environment Plans (FEP) were used to initiate on-farm actions to improve environmental outcomes in the Pūkorokoro Miranda catchment.
+However, it became clear that to get owners of smaller blocks engaged, other approaches were needed.
+Many of the smaller blocks occupy the steep upper catchment at the headwaters of streams, which can be susceptible to erosion and a source of sediment in waterways.
 Some blocks also run small numbers of livestock.

-A hybrid, scaled-down FEP was a solution for some small block owners, but there remained a large number of landowners who were not engaged with the project and needed to be involved if catchment-scale water quality and biodiversity improvements were to be achieved.
+A hybrid, scaled-down FEP was a solution for some small block owners, but there remained some landowners who were not engaged with the project and needed to be engaged if catchment-scale water quality and biodiversity improvements were to be realised.

-Findings showed overwhelming support for the predator-free concept and may provide an opportunity to engage with more landowners about other on-farm mitigations that could be done to improve environmental outcomes.
-The concept of being ‘predator free’ appears to have attracted and motivated members of the community who otherwise may not have been interested in environmental actions or activities.
+Findings showed overwhelming support for the predator-free concept which may provide an opportunity to engage with more landowners about other on-farm mitigations that could be done to improve environmental outcomes.
+The concept of being ‘predator free’ appears to have attracted and motivated members of the community who otherwise have not been interested in undertaking environmental actions or activities.
 It has also provided a practical way for them to contribute to the bigger picture.
-This project has generated an increased understanding of and responsibility for environmental issues, established a common purpose and created community cohesion that will accelerate biodiversity outcomes in the catchment.
+This project has generated an increased understanding of and responsibility for environmental issues, establishing a common purpose and creating community cohesion that will accelerate biodiversity outcomes in the catchment.